badge icon

 From Roots to Skies

-Baykar is a technology company founded in 1986 by Özdemir Bayraktar to manufacture precision automotive components.
-Since the early 2000s, it has focused on research and development in unmanned systems.
-Baykar develops various platforms in the field of unmanned aerial vehicles and smart munitions technologies.
-Within this scope, the Bayraktar Mini İHA entered the inventory of Turkish Security Forces in 2007, the Bayraktar TB2 in 2014, the Bayraktar AKINCI in 2021, and the Bayraktar TB3 in 2025.
-Baykar is also continuing the development of the Bayraktar KIZILELMA Unmanned Combat Aircraft (UCAV), the Bayraktar KALKAN Vertical Take-Off and Landing Unmanned Aerial Vehicle (VTOL UAV), and AI-based mini cruise missiles KEMANKEŞ 1 and KEMANKEŞ 2.
+Baykar, founded in 1986 by Özdemir Bayraktar as a company focused on manufacturing automotive components, evolved into a technology firm specializing in research and development of unmanned systems from the early 2000s.
+Baykar develops various platforms in the fields of unmanned aerial vehicles and smart munitions technology.
+In this context, the Bayraktar Mini İHA was introduced in 2007, the Bayraktar TB2 in 2014, the Bayraktar AKINCI in 2021, and the Bayraktar TB3 in 2025 were all integrated into the inventory of Turkish Security Forces.
+Baykar is also continuing the development of the Bayraktar KIZILELMA Unmanned Combat Aircraft (UCAV), the K2 Kamikaze İHA, the Bayraktar KALKAN Vertical Take-Off and Landing Unmanned Aerial Vehicle (VTOL UAV), the Sivrisinek Smart Loitering Munition, and AI-based mini cruise missiles KEMANKEŞ 1 and KEMANKEŞ 2.

-Baykar’s S/UAV systems are currently actively used not only in Türkiye but also in numerous other countries.
-As of January 2026, Baykar has exported S/UAVs to a total of 37 countries and is today the world’s largest unmanned aerial vehicle company.
-Since the beginning of its UAV R&D process, Baykar has derived 83 percent of its total revenue from exports.
-The countries to which Baykar exports include states from the European Union, Gulf countries, Turkic Republics, Africa, and Asia.
-Baykar was also among Türkiye’s top 10 exporters in both 2023 and 2024.
+Baykar’s UAV/UCAV systems are currently actively used not only in Turkey but also in numerous other countries.
+As of April 2026, Baykar has exported UAV/UCAV systems to a total of 38 countries and is the world’s largest unmanned aerial vehicle company.【1】 Baykar has derived 83% of all its revenues from exports since the beginning of its UAV R&D activities in 2003.
+The countries to which Baykar exports include members of the European Union, Gulf states, Turkic republics, and nations in Africa and Asia.
+Baykar has also been one of Turkey’s top 10 exporters in both 2023 and 2024.【2】

-In addition to its production and export activities, Baykar plays an active role in social responsibility.
-The company leads numerous initiatives supporting the National Technology Initiative, most notably the TEKNOFEST Aviation, Space and Technology Festival, and provides broad support to youth through programs ranging from scholarships to educational projects.
-Through the Türkiye Teknoloji Takımı Vakfı (T3 Vakfı), Baykar supports youth in technology development, education, and entrepreneurship; through the Canan Bayraktar Public Health (CANSAĞLIĞI) Foundation and the Culture and Civilization (KÜME) Foundation, it contributes to socially impactful scientific research and projects focused on health, culture, and technology.
+In addition to its production and export activities, Baykar also plays an active role in social responsibility.
+The company leads numerous initiatives supporting the National Technology Initiative, most notably the TEKNOFEST Aviation, Space and Technology Festival, and contributes to youth through a wide range of programs from scholarships to educational projects.
+Through the Turkey Technology Team Foundation (T3 Vakfı), Baykar supports young people in technology development, education, and entrepreneurship; while through institutions such as the Canan Bayraktar Public Health (CANSAĞLIĞI) Foundation and the Culture and Civilization (KÜME) Foundation, it contributes to societal life through scientific research and projects focused on education, health, culture, and technology.

 History

-Baykar was established in Istanbul in 1986 by Özdemir Bayraktar to manufacture precision mechanical components for the automotive industry.
-In its early years, the company engaged in activities such as original machine design and manufacturing, part processing, and design processes within the precision machining sector of the automotive supply industry.【1】 In the early 2000s, Baykar’s area of operation evolved into defense industry and unmanned systems development, guided by Özdemir Bayraktar’s national goal of reducing Türkiye’s dependence on foreign military technology.【2】 【3】
+Baykar was established in Istanbul in 1986 by Özdemir Bayraktar to manufacture precision mechanical components for the automotive supply industry.
+In its early years, the company engaged in activities such as original machine design and manufacturing, part processing, and design processes within the precision machining sector focused on automotive components.【3】 In the early 2000s, Baykar’s scope of operations shifted toward defense industry and unmanned systems development, guided by Özdemir Bayraktar’s national goal of reducing Turkey’s dependence on foreign military technology.【4】 【5】

-Baykar’s Unmanned Aerial Vehicle System and Subsystem R&D efforts gained momentum through the work of Haluk Bayraktar and Selçuk Bayraktar in this field.【4】 Selçuk Bayraktar graduated from the Electronics and Communications Department of Istanbul Technical University in 2004 and completed his graduate studies at the University of Pennsylvania in the United States, focusing on UAV formation and robotic flight, and later at the Massachusetts Institute of Technology (MIT) on automatic flight control algorithms for unmanned helicopters in 2006.【5】 Haluk Bayraktar completed his graduate studies at Columbia University in the same field after graduating from Middle East Technical University’s Industrial Engineering Department in 2000.【6】 Throughout this period, Baykar’s UAV R&D activities continued uninterrupted by a small research group.
+Baykar’s unmanned aerial vehicle system and subsystem R&D activities gained momentum through the efforts of Haluk Bayraktar and Selçuk Bayraktar.【6】 Selçuk Bayraktar graduated from the Electronics and Communications Department of Istanbul Technical University (ITU) in 2004 and completed his postgraduate studies at the University of Pennsylvania in the United States, focusing on UAV formation and robotic flight, and later at the Massachusetts Institute of Technology (MIT) on automatic flight control algorithms for unmanned helicopters.【7】 Haluk Bayraktar graduated from Middle East Technical University (METU) in Industrial Engineering in 2000 and completed his master’s degree in the same field at Columbia University.【8】 Throughout this period, Baykar’s UAV R&D activities continued uninterrupted with a small research group.

-Baykar conducted its first autonomous flight test in 2004 using nationally developed electronic and software systems.【7】 In 2005, Baykar partnered with the KALE group to enter the tender launched by the Undersecretariat for Defense Industries for the Mini Unmanned Aerial Vehicle Development Project capable of close-range reconnaissance and surveillance.【8】
+Baykar conducted its first autonomous flight test in 2004 using indigenous electronic and software systems.【9】 In 2005, Baykar partnered with the KALE Group and entered the tender launched by the Undersecretariat for Defense Industries for the Mini Unmanned Aerial Vehicle Development Project, aimed at developing short-range reconnaissance and surveillance UAVs.【11】

-During tests conducted at TAI facilities in October 2005, Baykar’s system, developed entirely indigenously from airframe to electronic control systems, became the only Mini UAV system among four candidates to successfully complete a demonstration flight.【9】 In October 2006, the Undersecretariat for Defense Industries awarded the Kale-Baykar company an order for 19 sets of Mini UAVs (76 aircraft and 38 ground control stations).【10】 【11】
+During tests conducted at TAI facilities in October 2005, Baykar’s system, developed entirely indigenously from airframe to electronic control systems, became the only Mini UAV among four candidates to successfully complete a demonstration flight.【12】 In October 2006, the Undersecretariat for Defense Industries awarded the Kale-Baykar consortium an order for 19 Mini İHAs (76 aircraft and 38 ground control stations).【13】 【14】

 2006 - 2009: Field Operations

-Following the demonstration, Baykar’s UAV development efforts moved to the field.【12】 Lieutenant Colonel Melih Gülova, seeking a technological solution to terrorism, facilitated the Bayraktar family’s establishment of a workshop at the foothills of Gabar Mountain.【13】 A workshop was established near Gabar Mountain at the foothills of Akçay Village in Şırnak, close to the 6th Motorized Infantry Brigade.
-In addition to the workshop near Gabar Mountain,【14】 the performance of Baykar platforms was tested under real operational conditions at various military bases and border regions in Southeastern Turkey, including Cudi Mountain and Hakkâri Hantepe.【15】 After flight tests and field trials, Baykar’s platform named Bayraktar Gözcü Mini UAV entered the inventory of the Turkish Armed Forces (TAF) in 2007.
-The Bayraktar Gözcü Mini UAV became the first unmanned aerial vehicle in Turkish history to be developed nationally and originally and put into serial production.
+Following the demonstration, Baykar’s UAV development efforts moved to the field.【15】 Lieutenant Colonel Melih Gülova, seeking technological solutions against terrorism, facilitated the establishment of a workshop by the Bayraktar family at the foothills of Gabar Mountain.【16】 A workshop was established near Gabar Mountain, close to the 6th Motorized Infantry Brigade in Akçay Village, Şırnak.
+In addition to the Gabar Mountain workshop, the performance of Baykar platforms was tested under real operational conditions at various military bases and border regions in southeastern Turkey, including Cudi Mountain and Hakkâri Hantepe.【18】 After flight tests and field trials, Baykar’s platform, named Bayraktar Gözcü Mini UAV, entered the inventory of the Turkish Armed Forces (TAF) in 2007.
+The Bayraktar Gözcü Mini UAV became Turkey’s first indigenously developed and serially produced unmanned aerial vehicle.

 Development of the Malazgirt Mini UAV